 comparing the different forms of magnesium, it is premature to say that

-one form of magnesium is better or inferior than another form.
+one form is better or inferior than another form.

 recommended supplementation of 1000-1200 mg Calcium, especially without